Professor Katharine Murphy

 Exeter EX4 4QH

-Katharine has published two monographs, and is currently preparing a book on Images of Illness in Spanish Fiction from 1900 to 1955 for publication in Boydell and Brewer's Monografías series.
+Katharine has published two monographs, and is currently preparing a book on Images of Illness in Spanish Fiction: Sick Literature from 1900 to 1955 for publication in Boydell and Brewer's Monografías series.
 Her second book Bodies of Disorder: Gender and Degeneration in Baroja and Blasco Ibáñez (2017) was published by Legenda's Studies in Hispanic and Lusophone Cultures.
 The book analyses the ways in which late nineteenth-century medical discourses and cultural myths of degeneration were both assimilated and reframed in the works of two Spanish authors.
 Her first book, Re-reading Pío Baroja and English Literature (2004), applied a comparative approach to early twentieth-century Spanish and English prose fiction in order to highlight the central participation of Baroja and other Spanish authors in the development of European Modernism.

 Research supervision: